 As we saw in the last section, democratic leader survive much less than autocratic leaders, so although autocratic leaders provide far less public goods, we can expect them to invest far more in the long term.

-Even though we can expect regular public goods like rule of law, education, and infrastructure to be much better in democracies, we should expect to see that trend disappear for long term good like green technology, carbon capture, AI safety, pandemic preparedness, and so on.
+Even though we can expect regular public goods like rule of law, education, and infrastructure to be much better in democracies, we should expect to see that trend disappear for long term goods like green technology, carbon capture, AI safety, pandemic preparedness, and so on.
 Green technology is a slight exception in that list, as it is a long term good heavily valued by most democratic coalitions.

 Autocrats invest more in the long term, but for themselves and their friends, not the public.